Skip to content

 Since 1785, when William Cartwright invented and formally patented the first power loom, we have been hearing the word “automation” at every turn.
 Nowadays, we encounter automation everywhere: at home, in stores, and, of course, at work.

 The approach of the second type of company is much riskier.
-They know that the world is changing, and companies need to change.
-For them, People are the new gold, but with their own goals, fears, intentions, and abilities.
-Therefore, Increasing headcount leads to increasing points of failure.
-Scaling your product effectively in our realities without automating processes is impossible.
+They recognize that the world is changing, and companies need to change.
+Scaling your product effectively in our realities without

 Main question

-Approach (simplified):
+Adopting DevOps Approach (simplified):

 Adopting DevOps methodology (or automation) sustainably differs from greenfield and already existing projects.
 But it always starts from the business needs.
 The short flow chart for any automation transformations is: